hashicorp/terraform-website/content/source/docs/extend/index.html.md

 Terraform with any of the existing plugins, please refer to the [Docs](/docs/index.html) section of this website.

-The Building Terraform Providers section contains content for users who wish to build their own providers.
+The Plugin Development section contains content for users who wish to build their own providers.
 The intended audience is anyone wanting to add or edit source code (“developers”) for a Terraform provider.
 The content assumes you have basic operating knowledge or experience using Terraform.